SACHSTech/careers-in-computer-science-Tylerguo23/README.md

  # **Machine Learning Engineer**

 Machine learning is the process of using large data sets to train an algorithm to detect patterns and make predictions.
 A machine learning engineer uses this process to create artificial intelligence systems that can solve real world problems.
 In other words, they create programs that can find patterns in current data to generate non-existent future data.
-This is a long process that goes as follows:
+This long process usually goes as follows:
 1. Identify problem or task
 2. Find sufficient, relevant data sets
 3. Create algorithms to analyze those data sets through coding